Welcome to the Department of Agriculture Environment and Rural Affair's (DAERA) Publication Scheme.

 The Department comprises of five main groups, has two agencies and 6 public bodies, which it sponsors.

 Central Services and Contingency Planning Group (CSCPG)

 CSCPG is led by the Deputy Secretary, Brian Doherty and as a group contributes to the Department’s aim by ensuring high quality support and development services are available to all of the Departments business areas.
 There are 6 main areas within the group;

 - Digital Services

 - Corporate Services

-Central Policy Group is led by Deputary Secretary Norman Fulton and is responsible for policy development and review, Ministerial Briefing on policy issues and to ensure the Department meets its requirements with regard to EU/UK statistics.
-FFG comprises 5 Divisions:
+FFG is led by Deputy Secretary Norman Fulton and is responsible for policy development and review, Ministerial Briefing on policy issues and to ensure the Department meets its requirements with regard to EU/UK statistics.
+There are 6 main business areas within FFG:

 - Science, Evidence & Innovation Policy

 EMFG is led by Deputy Secretary Tracey Teague and is made up of 5 divisions.